EPCCed/intro_to_cp2k/day1/README.md

-# Indroduction to CP2K day 1
+# Introduction to CP2K day 1

 ## About CP2K